 Additionally, we offer flexible solutions for remote teams like…

-- Virtual Experiences: This online event program can allow you and your team to reconnect over something like a remote cocktail making class or virtual yoga throughout your WFH day.
+- Virtual Experiences: This online team building activity can allow you and your team to reconnect over something like a remote cocktail making class or virtual yoga throughout your WFH day.

 - Snack Boxes: Snack boxes allow you to bring your pantry services right to your employee’s door!
 We can ship our basic or elevated snack boxes anywhere in the US, and the contents are curated to suit your employees’ tastes.